w3c/reffy/README.md

 The **CSS definitions extractor** takes the URL of a spec as input and outputs the CSS definitions found in the spec in a JSON structure.
 To run the extractor: `extract-cssdfn [url]`

-The **Spec finder** takes a JSON crawl report as input and checks a couple of sites that list Web specifications to detect new specifications that are not yet part of the crawl.
-To run the spec finder: `find-spec results.json`

 The **crawl results merger** merges a new JSON crawl report into a reference one.
 This tool is typically useful to replace the crawl results of a given specification with the results of a new run of the crawler on that specification.
 To run the crawl results merger: `merge-crawl-results [new crawl report] [reference crawl report] [crawl report to create]`

 The **spec checker** takes the URL of a spec, a reference crawl report and the name of the study report to create as inputs.
 It crawls and studies the given spec against the reference crawl report.
 Essentially, it applies the **crawler**, the **merger** and the **study** tool in order, to produces the anomalies report for the given spec.
 Note the URL can check multiple specs at once, provided the URLs are passed as a comma-separated value list without spaces.
 To run the spec checker: `check-specs [url] [reference crawl report] [study report to create]`